Citation, DOI and article data

 Overall prognosis very variable is dependent on associated anomalies.
-While the vast majority of fetuses abort in the second trimester, some may have long life expectancy.
+While the vast majority of fetuses are aborted in the second trimester, some may have a long life expectancy.
 Cases with mosaicism do much better.
 Mental development is unaffected.

 History and etymology